linn/react-components-library/README.md

 ### ` npm publish --access public`

-to publish the changes to npm.
+to publish the changes to npm. (n.b. if this is your first time, you'll need to make an npm account and request contribution permissions for this package.)